Skip to main content

 Does a surety bond replace insurance?

-A surety bond does not replace general or professional liability insurance.
+A surety bond does not replace general liability or professional liability insurance.
 A surety bond protects only the obligee, or the customer or owner of a project.
 In order for a small business to be fully protected, business insurance is also required.

 Likewise, small business insurance does not negate the need for a surety bond.
 Surety bonds are often required by federal, state or local government entities, professional organizations, and contract owners.
 Not having or obtaining a surety bond and insurance may disqualify you from being awarded certain contracts.